 A chicken dish is a must have at the Chinese New Year Eve reunion dinner.
 Typically the chicken is served whole with the head and all, symbolizing wholeness and prosperity.
 When I was a kid, the silky smooth “pak cham kai” (in Cantonese dialect) or “white cut chicken” was very popular.
 This dish is similar to the Hainanese Chicken I posted some months back.
 Most families will pre-order an organic chicken known in Malaysia as “kampung” or village chicken, for that purpose.
 I remember one year, someone actually gifted us with a life chicken.
 Mom and aunt had the task of slaughtering the chicken and preparing it.
 Please use your imagination for the rest of the story.
 Suffice to say the dish wasn’t very popular with the kids that year.

-The chicken can be marinated overnight with ginger, scallion, and Hsiao Hsing rice wine.
+The chicken can be marinated overnight with ginger, scallion, and Shao Hsing rice wine.
 It is then drained, air dried, applied with a rub, and air dried again for several hours before roasting.
-The version shown here is simplified where the chicken is placed on a beer can roaster so that it sits upright during roasting.
+The version shown here is simplified one where the chicken is placed on a beer can roaster so that it sits upright during roasting.
 The juices drip onto the pan producing a chicken with crispy skin.
 The fragrant salt is easy to prepare and is good with most meats.

 Here is what the beer can roaster looks like.
 A can of beer or soda may be placed in the center to flavor your roasted chicken.
 I will have to give it a try one of these days.

 - 1 (3 to 4 lbs) roasting chicken

 - 3 tsp sea salt

 - 1½ tsp ground white pepper

 - 1 tsp five-spice powder

 - ½ tsp garlic powder

 - Remove giblets and excessive fat from chicken.
 Rinse chicken including the inside.
 Pat dry the outside and place it on a beer can chicken roaster to drip dry for an hour.